Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Tools and technology

+Now that a framing has been pinned down, we can unambiguously define the 4-manifold obtained from $X$ by doing surgery along $\gamma$ in the following definition.

 \begin{definition} \cite[Definition 5.2.1]{[GompfStipsicz]}.
-A surgery on $X$ along a closed simple loop with trivial orientation character is the cut-and-paste procedure that removes a copy of $S^1\times D^{3}$ from $X$ and caps the boundary off with a copy of $D^2\times S^2$ to produced a closed smooth 4-manifold \end{definition}
+A surgery on $X$ along a closed simple loop that is contained in an embedded $T^2\times D^2\subset X$ is the cut-and-paste procedure that removes a copy of $\nu(\gamma)$ from $X$ and caps the boundary off with a copy of $D^2\times S^2$ to produce a closed smooth 4-manifold using a diffeomorphism of the boundary that is isotopic to the identity map. \end{definition}

 Notice that the surgery of Definition \ref{Definition Spherical Modification} can be reversed.
-Let $X_S$ be a 4-manifold that is obtained by applying a surgery to $X$ as in Definition \ref{Definition Spherical Modification}.
-There is an embedded 2-sphere $S\hookrightarrow X_S$ of self-intersection zero such that
+The belt 2-sphere of the surgery (\ref{Spherical Modification}) is an embedded 2-sphere $S\hookrightarrow X_{\gamma}$ of self-intersection zero, and we recover the original 4-manifold as where the gluing diffeomorphism of the boundary is isotopic to the identity map.